vannguyengd/gooddata-ui/docs/filter_visual_components.md

 id: filter_visual_components
 ---

-This article provides examples of filtering visual components by date and attribute values.
+This article provides examples of filtering visual components by attribute, date, and measure values.

 You can filter the `Visualization` component, `Kpi`, `Headline`, chart components, and table components with the `filters` prop.
 The `filters` prop is an array of attribute filters and date filters.
 You can make the filters dynamic with the [`AttributeFilter`](attribute_filter_component.md) or [`AttributeElements`](create_custom_attribute_filter.md) components.